cmsc320/fall2021/project3/README.md

     - Describe the dataset you are using, including: what is the outcome you are predicting (remember this should be a classification task) and what are the predictors you will be using.</p></li>
     - Include code to obtain and prepare your data as a dataframe to use with your two classification algorithms.
 In case your dataset includes non-numeric predictors, include the code you are using to transform these predictors into numeric predictors you can use with your logistic regression implementation.</p></li>
     - Specify the two additional algorithms you have chosen in part (b), and for algorithms that have hyper-parameters specify the method you are using for model selection.</p></li>
-    - Include all code required to perform the 10-fold cross-validation procedure on your two algorithms.</p></li>
+    - Include all code required to perform the holdout or 10-fold cross-validation procedure on your two algorithms.</p></li>
-    - Write up the result of your 10-fold cross-validation procedure.
-Make sure to report the 10-fold CV error estimate (with standard error) of each of the two algorithms.
-Also report on the result of the t-test comparing your chosen two algorithms.</p></li>
+    - Write up the result of your holdout or 10-fold cross-validation procedure.
+If the latter, make sure to report the 10-fold CV error estimate (with standard error) of each of the two algorithms.</p></li>